RiddhiBansal04/E-Commerce-Platform/README.md

    In the root directory, create a `.env` file and add the following configuration:

-   PORT=5000
+   RAZORPAY_KEY_ID=your-secret-id
-   MONGODB_URI=mongodb://localhost:27017/E-Com-DB
+   RAZORPAY_KEY_SECRET=your-sercet-key
    SESSION_SECRET=your-secret-key

-   Replace your-random-secure-secret-key with your own long, secure, private string.
+   Replace your-secret-key and your-secret-id with your own long, secure, private string.
 Do not share this key or commit it to version control.

-6. **Start the Application**:
+7. **Start the Application**:

    npm start

-7. **Open in Browser**:
+8. **Open in Browser**:
    Visit [http://localhost:5000](http://localhost:5000) to view the application.

 ## Usage